sourcejs/Source/docs/base/readme.md

 ### Server-side Templating Engines

-As we mentioned before, it's easy to use other server-side/compiled templating engines like Jade, you only need to create a simple SourceJS middleware ([example](https://github.com/sourcejs/sourcejs-jade)) or process your sources with Grunt/Gulp. `*.src` files, that we use by default are processed with [EJS](https://github.com/tj/ejs), so you're free to use custom EJS features in any spec page - like includes or even plain JavaScript.
+As we mentioned before, it's easy to use other server-side/compiled templating engines like Jade, you only need to create a simple SourceJS middleware ([example](https://github.com/sourcejs/sourcejs-jade)) or process your sources with Grunt/Gulp.

+`*.src` files, that we use by default are processed with [EJS](https://github.com/tj/ejs), so you're free to use custom EJS features in any spec page - like includes or even plain JavaScript.

 We treat Spec files as an interface, you can construct your Spec page in any ways, following only few simple rules - each Spec must have `info.json` file aside, with meta information for the Engine and output spec page must have SourceJS compliant markup.
 Special markup contains only few vital classes like `.source_section`, `.source_example` and the rest is plain, semantic HTML.

 ### Client-side Templating Eninges

-For client-side templating you don't need any magic, just link Mustache or any other technology to your page and use it whenever you want.
+For client-side templating you don't need any magic, just link Mustache or any other JS library to your page and use it whenever you want.
 Remember, SourceJS Specs are a simple static pages, that are then enchanted with client-side scripts and internal APIs.

-After 0.4 release we will put quite a lot of effort, creating example with popular technologies for fast scaffolding your SourceJS library.

 ## Examples

 Main project website [Sourcejs.com](http://sourcejs.com) is based on SourceJS engine, as well as all documentation that you're surfing right now.
-To see more complex example of Spec page, check out [this section](/docs/spec/).
+To see more complex example of Spec page, check out [this spec](/docs/spec/).

 You can inspect [Sourcejs.com source code](https://github.com/sourcejs/Sourcejs.com), that demonstrates basic `source/user` folder contents.

 More examples and screencasts coming soon, but for now, you can check this [SourceJS video presentation](https://www.youtube.com/watch?v=ukFeZnJjrLs) (RU with EN subtitles).

-## File Structure

-Engine architecture is based on **two enviroments:**

-* **assets** - JavaScript front-end
-* **core** - NodeJS back-end

 ## Configuration